1ukidev/gentoo-files/README.md

 # Gentoo files
-### Backup of /etc/portage, Linux .config, build of dwm, dwmblocks, dmenu and kitty config.
+### Backup of /etc/portage, Linux .config, dwm, dwmblocks, dmenu and kitty.
 dwm, dwmblocks and dmenu is a modification of Luke Smith's build: https://github.com/LukeSmithxyz